exploring self-realization, sacred personhood, and full humanity

 One day the young man came to a river.
 The ferryman offered to take him across the raging torrent.
 During the trip, the ferryman explained that all important things one needed to learn in life could be learned from the river.

 In John chapter four, Jesus, speaking to the woman at the well, explains that what we want most in life, in fact, the richness of "eternal life" itself, already exists deep-down within us.
-Though we were "made in the image," our task is to develop, unfold, and bring to the surface of consciousness the treasure-trove latent within.
+Though our souls are perfect, "made in the image," our task is to develop, unfold, and bring to the surface of consciousness the treasure-trove latent within.

 All virtues of the spiritual mind flow naturally from that hidden origin.
-This is the true source of forgiveness, as it is the source of all other aspects of authentic spirituality.
+This is the true source of forgiveness, as it is the source of all other virtues, all other aspects of authentic spirituality.

 To access the godly qualities of the spiritual mind, including forgiveness, requires no effort, no gritting of the teeth, no burst of will-power.
 Rather, it all flows naturally, effortlessly, "peace like a river," without the slightest aid from ourselves; in fact, it will carry us, lends strength to us; our part is simply to flow in it.